-12. For buildings certifying to v1, v1,1 and OR-WA v1.2: The following map illustrates the Climate Zone boundaries as defined by the 2009 and 2012 IECC Figure R301.1.
+12. For buildings certifying to v1, v1,1 and OR WA v1.2all Versions except National v1.2: 2009 and 2012 IECC Climate Zone designations, as defined and illustrated in Sections 301 and R301 respectively, are used to configure the ENERGY STAR Reference Design.
+The following map illustrates the Climate Zone boundaries as defined by the 2009 and 2012 IECC Figure R301.1.

 - 13. When using the Reference Design for common space measures as specified in the National Rater Design Review and Rater Field Checklist, first review the Common Space Applicability Notes that are included in Exhibit 1. - 14.
-For buildings certifying to v1.2: The following map illustrates the Climate Zone boundaries as defined by the 2021 IECC Figure R301.1.
+2021 IECC Climate Zone designations, as defined and illustrated in Section R301 of the code, are used to configure the ENERGY STAR Reference Design Home.
+Note that some locations have shifted to a different Climate Zone in the 2021 IECC compared to prior editions For buildings certifying to v1.2: The following map illustrates the Climate Zone boundaries as defined by the 2021 IECC Figure R301.1.